meihuisu/CFM/README.md

 ### Client Side

-    JS scripts to process and manage data
+    JS scripts to process and manage data product
-    Html web page to display graphics
+    Html web page for graphics display and user dashboard